ghapsara/guruhhapsara.dev/src/content/2022-05-04-may-the-pod-affinitiy-be-with-you/index.md

 Pod persistent volume claim is defined along the way in pod specification.
 Persistent volume node affinity specs are generated according to where pods are scheduled at their first deployment.
 This is what makes kubernetes persistently schedule pods to the first time given nodes.

-Habitually, this will never change, unless we delete the generated persistent volume claim objects and reschedule pods.
+Habitually, this will never change.
+Unless, we delete the generated persistent volume claim objects and reschedule pods.

-Following the condition of that pods will always be scheduled to nodes complying persistent volume node requirement, if we tell our pods which nodes they belong to get scheduled from the beginning, pods scheduling will consistently attempt to adhere the pod affinity rule which subsequently avoids node volume affinity issue.
+Following the condition of that pods will always be scheduled to nodes complying persistent volume node requirement, if we specify a pod affinity rule, we enforce kubernetes to schedule pods to determined nodes from the beginning.
+Pod schedulling will adhere the rule under any conditions which subsequently avoids node volume affinity issue

 To raise this to even a higher bar, we would want to aim for avoiding a single point of failure.
 The idea is instead of having multiple pods in a single node, we can spread out pods in multiple nodes in different availability zones.
 With this aim, we will also need to leverage pod affinity to distribute pods.

-However we can’t achieve this to just merely utilize pod affinity.
-We will let the chance of unschedulable pods again open since cluster autoscaler consider pod affinity as a concerning case that can be ignored.
+However we can’t achieve this by just merely utilizing pod affinity.
+We will let the chance of unschedulable pods again open since cluster autoscaler consider pod affinity as a corner case that it will ignore.
 Here’s a quote from the cluster autoscaler documentation.

 > CA doesn't add nodes to the cluster if it wouldn't make a pod schedulable. ... it doesn't scale up the cluster may be that ... too specific requests (like node selector), and wouldn't fit on any of the available node types. ~ _[cluster autoscaler faq](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/FAQ.md#i-have-a-couple-of-pending-pods-but-there-was-no-scale-up)_